sulxxy/sulxxy.github.io/source/_posts/Bayes_Classifier.md

    This term is called **class-conditional probability** or **likelihood**.
 It is hard to calculate directly since it could have lots of combinations for features of $x$.
 For example, $x$ has $d$ features, and each feature is a binary value(0 or 1).
 Even though in this pretty simple situation, there are still $2^d$ different combinations.
 However, it is impossible that the trainning data contains all of those combinations.
 That means, lots of combinations which do not appear in training dataset will be considered impossible happened(since $P(X=x)=0$).
 Obviously this is not correct.

    To solve this problem, Naive Classifier assuming that:
-   > Every feature is independent with each other.
+   > the value of a particular feature is independent of the value of any other feature, given the class variable

    Based on this assumption,
    $$P(Y=c^k|X=x) := \prod_{i=1}^{d} P(x_i|c^k)\tag{7}\label{eq:7}$$